elviorodriguez/MultimerMapper/README.md

 # What is MultimerMapper?
 It is a computational tool for the integration, analysis and visualization of AlphaFold interaction landscapes.
 It is presented as an innovative tool designed to help researchers understand and visualize large protein complexes easily using protein structure prediction.

-It is still under active development...
-So, keep an eye on it.
+The manuscript of the methodology is being written and the software is still under active development...
+So, keep an eye on it ;)

 Here's how it works:
  - **Start with protein sequences**: Input a list of protein sequences you want to study.
 Typically, they will come from an interactomic experiment.